AUD/USD gives up gains late, but maintains winning streak

 - Markets shook off a negative data update, after NAB’s monthly survey showed Australian business confidence slumped to the lowest level on record in March.

-AUD/USD reached a five-week high as its stellar comeback rally continued before giving up most of its gains in early evening trading.
+AUD/USD reached a five-week high as its comeback rally continued before giving up most of its gains in early evening trading.

 During the morning session, news that Australian business confidence had fallen to record lows failed to dent trader sentiment as better than expected data from China provided cover for the bulls.